PawanKumar158/Upcoming_Project/README.md

 # Upcoming_Project
-It is personal project is help in daily life to motivate and self grow.
+It is a personal project that helps in daily life to motivate and self-grow.

+This March we tried on ClearVision App.

+future planing is for colour blindness add features.